Proof-of-Use: Mitigating Tool-Call Hacking in Deep Research Agents: Introduction

-Building on this finding, we extend our observation to the behavioral patterns of RL-trained RAG agents.
-Prior works have applied reinforcement learning (RL) to enhance agents' ability for multi‑step reasoning with retrieval tools \citep{zheng2025deepresearcherscalingdeepresearch}.
+Building on these observations, we extend the analysis from routing heuristics to the learning dynamics of RL-trained deep research agents.
+Prior works have applied reinforcement learning (RL) to enhance agents' ability to multi‑step reasoning with retrieval tools \cite{zheng2025deepresearcherscalingdeepresearch}.
 However, we uncover a recurrent failure pattern that we term \textbf{Tool‑Call Hacking}—a domain‑specific form of reward hacking \citep{skalse2025definingcharacterizingrewardhacking}.
 Specifically, the agent learns tool‑calling behaviors that boost the observed reward signal without genuinely improving grounding, which is highly susceptible to Goodhart’s Law\cite{majka2025strongweakbenigngoodharts}.
-We observe two consistent manifestations: (i) Mode collapse via tool overuse: policies default to a narrow subset of tools. (ii) Hallucinated tool use: tool calls are made, but the reasoning chain shows no causal dependence on the retrieved evidence.
-In both cases, the agent superficially satisfies the reward by producing spurious querying.
+We observe two consistent manifestations (as shown in Figure~\ref{fig:example1}): \textbf{(i) Mode collapse via tool overuse}: policies default to a narrow subset of tools; \textbf{(ii) Hallucinated tool use}: tool calls are made, but the reasoning chain shows no causal dependence on the retrieved evidence. \textbf{Crucially, both failures arise because existing training signals primarily reward the act of calling tools, rather than the act of using them.}

 These issues highlight the need for stronger signals that foster reasoning processes deeply integrated with tool interactions in multi-source environments.